-Tramadol is probably not a good choice if you dog is being treated for canine cognitive dysfunction syndrome or Cushing’s disease with Anipryl® (l-deprenyl, selegiline) or antidepressants and it may conflicts with certain tick collars (Preventic®=amitraz) or with the same compound in other medications used to treat mange.
-If your pet has liver or kidney problems, the dose might need to be lowered.
+Tramadol is probably not a good choice if your dog is being treated for canine cognitive dysfunction syndrome or for Cushing’s disease with Anipryl® (l-deprenyl, aka selegiline).
+Antidepressant medications might also interfere.
+It is also thought that certain tick collars (e.g. Preventic®=amitraz) or ones with the same compound utilized to treat mange.
+If your pet has liver or kidney problems, doses might need to be adjusted downward.
 A human preparation of tramadol called Ultracet® also contains acetaminophen.
-Do not give that formulation.
+Do not give your dog that formulation.

 Glucosamine / Chondroitin Products

 Chondroitin is processed cartilage (proteoglycans).
-Glucosamine is one component of proteoglycans and glycosaminoglycan.
+Glucosamine is one component of proteoglycans and glycosaminoglycans.
 A common source of glucosamine in supplements is processed shrimp and crab shells and livestock bones.
-Both form portions of your pets joint cartilage.
-It became widely used as a treatment for arthritis after a number of poorly designed studies conducted in the mid 1980s by the product’s Italian manufacturer, Rottapharm. (read here)
+Both form portions of your pet’s joint cartilage.
+It became widely used as a treatment for arthritis after a number of poorly designed studies conducted in the mid-1980s by the product’s Italian manufacturer, Rottapharm. (read here)

 Adequan® (Polysulfated Glycosaminoglycan (PSGAG)

-The Company that sells Adequan® state that “Numerous studies show that [their product] can slow joint cartilage from breaking down and “support the repair process” .
+The company that sells Adequan® state that “Numerous studies show that [their product] can slow joint cartilage from breaking down and “support the repair process”.
 However, I do not believe that their studies were designed well enough to meet the meta standards most health professionals would demand today.
 The FDA does not require dietary supplements be proven effective or safe before they are marketed.
-Once thee products are marketed, the FDA only monitors their safety – not the truthfulness of the product’s claims nor its effectiveness.
+Once the products are marketed, the FDA only monitors their safety – not the truthfulness of the product’s claims nor its effectiveness.

 Physicians and their patients – just like vets and their patients – are desperate for safe treatments for osteoarthritis.
 If polysulfonated glycosaminoglycan injection therapy was moderately effective, I believe that it would be used more widely by now in treating arthritis in us humans.
 The first human study, in a small group of patients at in Umeå, Sweden, performed in 1988, claimed to find the compound helpful in treating arthritis of the hand.(read here) But that facility stopped using it in their treatment protocol long ago.
 Another study among many conducted in 2000, found that glycosaminoglycans were of no health value. (read here)